pavigitpersonal/JavaApiAndUiTests/README.md

 Browse through the ui-tests module and run the test suite from IntelliJ.

-Default browser value is set to _chrome_.
+Default browser value is set to `chrome`.
 Change the browser value accordingly to run the tests on specific browser.
 Accepted values for browser parameter are: `chrome, firefox, msedge`

-To run the tests in headless mode, set the `headless` value to `true` in config.properties
+To run the tests in headless mode, set the `headless` value to `true` in `config.properties` file.

 To run the test suite from command line, use: